 Oceania Exclusive tours are available for a specially selected number of tours in almost every port we visit, in every corner of the world.

-Continuing on, your next temple visit is to the Temple of the Big Buddha.
-Situated on small, rocky Fan Island with a commanding view over the spectacular beach and aqua waters of the bay, it has become a major meditation centre for local residents and foreign visitors alike.
+Your next temple visit is to the Temple of the Big Buddha.
+Situated on small, rocky Fan Island with a commanding view over the spectacular beach and aqua waters of the bay, it has become a major meditation center for local residents and foreign visitors alike.
 The temple centerpiece is a massive, 39-foot high, gold-painted sitting Buddha that visitors have marveled at since it was erected in 1792.

 Your tour concludes with a short scenic drive back to the pier.

 Please note: This tour includes approximately 1 1/2 hours of walking and there are steps to negotiate at the temples.
 The tour is available to wheelchair guests who are able to both make their way on and off the coach and sit in a coach seat.
 Those guests with mobility concerns are cautioned to evaluate their personal level of ability and stamina.
 Casual clothing, a hat, sunglasses, sun screen and comfortable, flat walking shoes are recommended.
 Suitable attire is required for the temple visits.
 Shorts, culottes, tight trousers and leggings are not permitted.
 Trousers must cover the ankle and women must have their shoulders and knees covered.
 No tight or see-through blouses are permitted, even if a jacket is worn over them.
 All footwear must be removed before entering temples.